anoopctkm/machine-learning/projects/capstone/report.md

 Thus, the best-performing and final approach is the k-nearest-neighbours content-based filtering recommender system.
 Given that the RMSE was established using leave-one-out cross-validation, we can feel confident that these results reflect a robust ability for the model to generalise to new data.

+In summary, the results indicate that the final model is a reasonable solution to the problem (theoretically and empirically) and that it aligns with the expectation of supporting personalised movie recommendations.
+The results can be considered robust given the size of the data and method of cross-validation used.
+The final model performance indicates that the accuracy of predictions made on future data can be trusted to be better than ratings obtained through the use of simple heuristics.

 ### Justification

 To recap, the RMSE of the benchmark model was 0.9396.
 The RMSE for the content-based filtering model (using 30-nearest neighbours) was 0.8712.
 This is a marked improvement over the benchmark model that is already fitting the data reasonably well, thus justifying its use as a method for predicting user ratings for new movies.